-Featuring the shows: Get Fit While You Sit (seated exercise), Dancin' In The Seats (seated dance), and See The Music (interactive sign language).
+Featuring the shows: Get Fit While You Sit (seated exercise), and Dancin' In The Seats (seated dance).
 Donna is an excercise physiologist and Fitness Director certified by the American College Of Sports Medicine.

 Regular exercise and strength training is an important part of seniors’ lives, helping to forestall physical as well as cognitive decline.
 And group sessions conducted with the participants in a seated position tend to minimize differences in fitness levels, contributing toward a more positive group experience.